516-470-1961

 The designer’s millwork elevation drawing for the Locust Valley project — Kevin builds directly from professional renderings like this one, solving the engineering details the drawing doesn’t specify.

 The shiplap went in first — 8-inch boards, spacing and joint lines dialed in on-site to read correctly at scale across a 14-foot wall.
 Then came the cases.
-The bookcase spans were 42 inches — wide enough that shelf thickness becomes a structural question, not just an aesthetic one.
-Kevin used the Sagulator, a shelf deflection calculator used by fine furniture makers, to determine that 2.5-inch thick shelves were required to carry a real book load without sag.
-That thickness became the design language for the entire piece — both sides of every case were built to match, giving the millwork a consistency and weight that catalog pieces never achieve.
+The bookcase spans were 42 inches — wide enough that shelf thickness stops being an aesthetic question and becomes a structural one.
+A shelf that looks right but isn’t built to the correct thickness will sag under a real book load within a few years.
+Kevin used the Sagulator — a shelf deflection calculator used by fine furniture makers — to determine that 2.5-inch thick shelves were required for this span and load.
+That thickness became the design language for the entire piece.
+Both sides of every case were built to match, giving the millwork a visual consistency and structural weight that catalog pieces never achieve.

 Custom fireplace surround and millwork in Syosset — another example of the full-wall treatment Kevin designs and builds for Nassau County homeowners.